What happened to the first Brighton team to play at Withdean?

 Gary Hart

-Sadly, it never was.
-Freeman’s rotten luck with injuries didn’t help, but Adams also decided that a better way to make the most out of Hart’s pace and tenacity would be to move him out to the right wing.
-That proved to be an ingenious decision as he’d spent the majority of the next 10 years playing out wide for the club.
+Sadly, said partnership never really got off the ground..
+Freeman’s rotten luck with injuries did not help, but Adams also decided that a better way to make the most out of Hart’s pace and tenacity would be to move him out to the right wing.

 And what a 10 years it was.
 A club-record four promotions, 417 games and 46 goals.
-He would also go onto be the only Albion player to play for the club in every season at Withdean.
+Hart would also go onto be the only man to play for Brighton in all 12 Withdean seasons.

 Darren Freeman playing for Brighton